 ¾ cup sugar, divided

-3 eggs (or 6 Tbs. granulated whole eggs + 9 Tbs. water)
+3 eggs (or 39 g. granulated whole eggs + water per brand instructions.
+7.5 Tbs. if Judee’s eggs)

 At home, put 2 oz. of the almonds and the flour in the bowl of a food processor, and coarsely chop.
 Put the ingredients into a small ziplock baggie.
 Then put the remaining almonds (4 oz.) and ¼ cup of the sugar into the bowl of the food processor, and process until finely ground.
 Add the ingredients to the small ziplock baggie with the coarsely chopped almonds.